transloadit/infra-imagemagick/README.md

  - [envs/production/infra.tf](envs/production/infra.tf) responsible for creating server/ram/cpu/dns
  - [payload/playbook.yml](payload/playbook.yml) responsible for installing APT packages
- - [control.sh](control.sh) executes terraform, ansible, etc, in a logical order
+ - [control.sh](control.sh) executes each step of the flow in a logical order.
+Relies on Terraform and Ansible.
- - [Makefile](Makefile) provides convenience shortcuts such as `make deploy`
+ - [Makefile](Makefile) provides convenience shortcuts such as `make deploy`.
+[Bash autocomplete](http://blog.jeffterrace.com/2012/09/bash-completion-for-mac-os-x.html) makes this sweet.
- - [env.example.sh](env.example.sh) should be copied to `env.sh` and contain the secret keys to the infra provider (amazon, google, digitalocean, etc)
+ - [env.example.sh](env.example.sh) should be copied to `env.sh` and contains the secret keys to the infra provider (amazon, google, digitalocean, etc).
+These keys are necessary to change infra, but not packers & config, as the SSH keys are included in this repo

 ## Demo